Dentures – Pasadena, TX

 - Full dentures contain complete upper and/or lower rows of lifelike prosthetic teeth.
 The dentures we create look natural and enhance comfort and function.
 You will experience newfound freedom to smile, laugh, and speak with confidence with a full denture.
-Traditional dentures are held in place with natural suction and the help of an over the counter adhesive, as needed.
+Traditional dentures are held in place with natural suction and the help of an over-the-counter adhesive, as needed.

 - Implant-retained dentures eliminate the need for adhesive with the help of sturdy dental implants inserted in the jawbone.
 An oral surgeon will place the tiny titanium implants, and Dr. Holmes, Dr. Revel, or Dr. Lowery will attach a special fixture to your new or existing denture.
 The fixture snaps onto the implants to hold your replacement teeth firmly in place.
 Implant-retained dentures halt the bone loss associated with missing teeth and help patients enjoy all the benefits of a confident, long-lasting smile.

 - Partial dentures restore smiles that have gaps scattered among healthy teeth.
 Custom-made partials prevent existing teeth from drifting out of position, improve articulation, and help you eat what you like without difficulty.
-We use a special clasp to anchor your partial to healthy neighboring teeth or to dental implants.
+We use a special clasp to anchor your partial to healthy neighboring teeth or dental implants.
 You may qualify for a precision partial, which uses an inconspicuous attachment that fastens to teeth prepared with dental crowns.

 Benefits of Dentures

-Dentures offer a number of significant benefits:
+Dentures offer several significant benefits: